Saudization From A Saudi Expert - Recruitment in Saudi Arabia

 Companies in Saudi Arabia need to find ways to continue to attract senior, experienced, expatriate as well as qualified Saudi talents to ensure that they remain successful, they also need to ensure that their expatriate employees are engaged and stay for a longer time, which means they need to design working environments and cultures where employees want to stay.
 The overall employment package, includes reward management, career development, organizational culture, and meaningful work.

-Bakkah, Saudi Learning Courses provider, offers professional HR Courses:
+Bakkah, the Saudi Learning Courses provider, offers professional HR Courses:

 Bakkah team for training